 The Winter Walk In Hawaii That Will Positively Enchant You

-The lights will stay lit through January 1, so you have plenty of time to enjoy this magical Christmas \attraction sure to fill you with holiday spirit.
+The lights will stay lit throughout the holiday season, so you have plenty of time to enjoy this magical Christmas attraction.
+It’s sure to fill you with holiday spirit.
 The light display is always free and open to Hawaii residents and tourists alike.
 For more information, click here.
 Will you be headed to Honolulu Hale for opening night, or will you wait a little longer in order to catch the beauty without the crowds?

 With more than 10 years of experience as a professional writer, Megan holds a degree in Mass Media from her home state of Minnesota.
 After college, she chose to trade in her winter boots for slippahs and moved to the beautiful island of Oahu, where she has been living for more than five years.
 She lives on the west side but is constantly taking mini-road trips across the island and visits the neighboring islands whenever she can getaway.
 She loves hiking, snorkeling, locally-grown coffee, and finding the best acai bowl on Oahu.